shaunduncan/helga/docs/source/configuring_helga.rst

     COMMAND_PREFIX_BOTNICK = '@?HelgaBot'

 Finally, HipChat does not require that room members have unique JID values.
-Considering a user in a room might have a JID of ``room@host/user_nick``, the default XMPP backend assumes that ``user_nick`` is the correct nick of the user.
-This doesn't work all that well for HipChat users that might be expecting
+Considering a user in a room might have a JID of ``room@host/user_nick``, the default XMPP backend assumes that ``user_nick`` is unique.
-@ mentions to specific users when the bot replies.
+HipChat does something a little different and assumes that the resource portion of the JID is the user's full name like ``room@host/Jane Smith``, which may not be unique.
+This means that replies from the bot that include a nick will say 'Jane Smith' rather than an @ mention like '@JaneSmith'.
 To enable @ mentions for bot replies, you should install the `hipchat_nicks`_ plugin and add ``HIPCHAT_API_TOKEN`` to your settings file:

 .. code-block:: bash

     $ pip install helga-hipchat-nicks
+    $ echo 'HIPCHAT_API_TOKEN = "your_token"' >> path/to/your/settings.py